David-Norm/David-Norm.github.io/README.md

 <tr>
 <td width="55%" valign="top">

 Tetris is a Java-based video game featuring two modes: Normal and Hyper.
-It includes optional music, visual grid assistance for gameplay, and a progression system that displays the player’s level and score.
-This project allowed me to apply the State design pattern and strengthen my understanding of object-oriented programming while implementing audio integration.
+The game includes optional background music, visual grid assistance for gameplay, and a progression system that displays the player’s level and score.
+Players must strategically place falling blocks to clear lines and advance through increasingly challenging levels.
+Developing this project allowed me to apply the State design pattern to manage game states, strengthen my object-oriented programming skills, and implement real-time user input handling and audio integration.
+Additionally, I learned how to balance gameplay mechanics with a responsive GUI and create a structured, maintainable codebase.
 The technologies used for this project include Java, IntelliJ IDEA, and GitHub.
 [Link to Repository](https://github.com/David-Norm/Tetris)
 </td>
 <td width="45%" valign="top">